 English courses in ninth and tenth grades consider the study of history when selecting certain texts or when designing intersecting projects.
 Students learn various modes, purposes, and styles of writing through exposure to a broad range of literature and learn to evaluate and develop arguments using evidence.
 To become confident and effective interpreters of information, students also learn the technical vocabulary and research skills required.

 In the eleventh grade, students accompany their study of U.S. History with a study of American Literature and can select from a standard or honors level course, or take our integrated American Studies.
 In all classes, through reading and writing for a variety of purposes and in various forms, they engage dynamically with texts and write to discover the power of precise language and communication.

-Both standard and honors-level Twelfth grade students explore emerging interests in English by choosing their English courses from courses as varied as Tolkien’s Universe, Latin American Literature, or Young Playwrights.
+Both standard and honors-level twelfth grade students explore emerging interests in English by choosing their English options from courses as varied as Tolkien’s Universe, Latin American Literature, or Young Playwrights.

 Because Seattle Academy offers a college preparatory curriculum, students in 6th-10th grades take the same grade-level course in English.
 Students can apply for honors level classes in 11th and 12th grades.
 Seattle Academy does not offer AP courses.
 We communicate this information to colleges, who understand and appreciate this choice.